GrantEadie/planets/README.md

   Create Life Expectancy object class

-  Create Life Expectancy function based on age, beets consumed, humor, amount of tweets, and starSign.
+  Create Life Expectancy function based on beets consumed, humor, amount of tweets, and starSign.
+Return the expected life amount minus age lived.
+If the expected age is less than the age given, return a new age limit.